Watch our Supporters Programme Video!

 Suicide or Survive is delighted to be in a position to offer the below Supporters Programmes around the country.

-To apply for a place on any of these Supporters Programme please contact Noeleen on firstname.lastname@example.org or 1890 577 577.
+To apply for a place on a Supporters Programme please contact Catherine on email@example.com or 1890 577 577.
 Places are limited to 16 so early application is advisable.

 - Waterford – The Park Hotel, Dungarvan, Co Waterford on Fridays 3rd, 10th & 17th November 2017 (Places on this Programme are paid for through the funds raised by Liam Brazil and the people of Waterford) – Completed